There have been exciting developments in the treatment of lung cancer, with more options available than ever before.

 There are two major types of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).

-NSCLC accounts for about 85 percent of lung cancers and includes adenocarcinoma (the most common form of lung cancer in the United States among both men and women), squamous cell carcinoma, and large cell carcinoma.
+NSCLC accounts for about 85 percent of lung cancers and includes adenocarcinoma (the most common form of lung cancer in the United States), squamous cell carcinoma and large cell carcinoma.
 SCLC tumors account for the remaining 15 percent of lung cancers in the United States.
 They tend to grow more quickly than NSCLC tumors.